bhavika/JoyDivision/README.md

 ### Running the solution

-1. Download the data from the Google Drive link [here](https://drive.google.com/drive/folders/1XEKjA3WQChkcyIDsEB1qBnW7OrbjEm0i).
+1. Download the dataset - I used to host it on a Google Drive link which I'm no longer able to continue with, so please contact me for the files.

-The total download size should be about 2.8 GB.
 2. Move the downloaded files to tekwani/data and check that it contains the following files:

     -fullset.pkl